 👉Task 1: Read the exercise description and watch the video

 👉Task 2: Write down an emotion connected to each mask.
 Can you identify an action that links to the mask to help us understand the emotion it shows?

-👉Task 3: Can you write an inner monologue for one of the masked characters - what do you think they are thinking in their head based on their actions?
+👉Task 3: Can you write an inner monologue for one of the masked characters?
+What do you think they are thinking in their head from their actions?

-Watch Piper a Disney Pixar short move, link below:
+Watch Piper a Disney Pixar short movie using the link below: